AsilMehaboob/NovaDash/README.md

     npm run dev
     ```

-5. Open your web browser and navigate to `http://localhost:3000` to access the app.
+5. Open your web browser and navigate to `http://localhost:3000` to access the game.

 <br />